dwivedithedev/LIT/README.md

 <br />

-LearningIn.Tech is an open source project made for and by learners in tech. world whose aim is to build a resource of the best, high quality and free resources to learn new technologies.
+LearningInTech is an open source project made for and by learners in tech. world whose aim is to build a resource of the best, high quality and free resources to learn new technologies.
 All of the resources listed here handpicked & curated by humans.

 ## Features ✨